Perspectives on Behavioral Health: Learning from the CPR Experiment

 The greatest challenges to behavioral health for secure environments continue to be access to care and continuity of care.
 With the closing of mental hospitals as part of a “de-institutionalization,” program in the U.S., our corrections and detention facilities have often taken their place.
 This means those most at risk for behavioral health issues are often detained and confined.
 This in turn impacts operations and facility design for corrections and detention facilities.

 We’re dedicated to championing healthy communities by helping our clients and partners plan, program and design their facilities to achieve their goals.
 This means we must first explore and understand what is happening in our communities, including the issues and challenges, effective and therapeutic design, and the evolving solutions.

-In our first Q & A of the series, Greg Cook shared his informed perspective, based on his years of experience designing a broad range of facilities, with a specialty in justice.
-In the second of the series Brian Giebink, a project architect working primarily on healthcare projects, shares his perspective on behavioral health design within hospitals and heath facilities.
+In our Q & A series, Brian Giebink, a behavioral health planner working primarily on healthcare projects, shares his perspective on behavioral health design within hospitals and heath facilities.
 Here we're featuring Paul Nagashima, an award-winning designer of both justice and health facilities, who shares how he became interested in behavioral health design and what he learned through the California Prison Receivership.

 Q. How long have you been a designer for both health and correctional health facilities and when did you become focused on behavioral health design?
 What do you find most interesting about behavioral health projects?

 PN.
 I’ve worked on both health and detention/corrections and law enforcement facilities since 1984 and 1989, respectively.
 I became more focused on behavioral health design during the California Prison Receivership (CPR) project.

 Q. In 2010 you participated in the CPR Co-opetition.
 What did you learn through that process that influenced your approach to planning behavioral health facilities for justice clients?